-Overcoming these obstacles isn't always easy, and may require creative solutions.
+Overcoming these obstacles is not always easy and may require creative solutions.

 Put technology to work

-Technology plays a starring role in most social change movements by facilitating new friendships, discussions and global activism, simplifying the fundraising process and providing ease of access.
-Not only has technology proven to be a key solution to some major social concerns, it makes it easy to connect with others who care about the same cause.
+Technology plays a leading role in most social change movements by facilitating new friendships, discussions and global activism, simplifying the fundraising process and providing ease of access.
+Technology has proven to be a key solution to some major social concerns, It also makes it easy to connect with others who care about the same cause.

 Technology addresses barriers to social change by:

 - Improving and democratizing access to information.
-Today's unparalleled access to information is breaking down social barriers between different social classes.
-Online archives, research studies and a seemingly endless collection of how-to articles make it possible for nearly anyone to be well-informed on any number of issues.
+Today's unparalleled access to information is breaking down social barriers between social classes.
+Online archives, research studies and how-to articles make it possible for nearly anyone to be well-informed on any number of issues.

 - Engaging participants.
 Let's face it, technology is fun.
 Virtual lessons and classrooms, streamed videos, documentaries and interactive historical displays breathe new life into educational programs.
-For social change to succeed, it must first engage — and technology provides a welcome vehicle for that.
+For social change to succeed, it must first engage—and technology is a welcome vehicle for that.

 - Connecting people.
-Tech solutions make it much quicker to form connections with others across the board.
-There are many social media platforms with the goal of connecting, such as volunteers with causes they care about, doctors with patients and youth with mentors.
+Tech solutions make it much quicker to form connections.
+Many social media platforms have the goal of connecting, such as volunteers with causes they care about, doctors with patients and youth with mentors.
 True social change requires cooperation from individuals, communities, the civil sector and government, but technology can significantly speed up what would otherwise be a lengthy change process.

 - Raising money for good.
-Whether crowdfunding, marketing or collecting money for the next nonprofit campaign, technology is now contributing to turning capital profits into social good.
+Whether crowdfunding, marketing or collecting money for the next nonprofit campaign, technology contributes to turning capital profits into social good.
 Programs such as Indiegogo and Kickstarter help organizations and individuals launch fundraising campaigns that can have significant impact while raising awareness of a cause.

-State-building — how institutions that support stability in economics, politics, law and other social structures — is an uneven science.
-Understanding the political context of where you're working is vital.
+State-building—how institutions support stability in economics, politics, law and other social structures—is an uneven science.
+Understanding the political context of where you are working is vital.
 The people who have the most power are historically unlikely to disrupt the status quo.
-Social movements arise because power isn't evenly distributed.
+Social movements arise because power is not evenly distributed.
 Nonprofit and civil society organizations and groups of all sizes work in this "gray" area.

 Involve the community